sagardevesh/Sign-Language-MNIST/README.md

 # Sign-Language-MNIST
 This project focusses on evaluating the accuracy of CNN models in detecting hand gestures in the Sign Language MNIST dataset.

+Here is the link to the [Sign Language MNIST](https://www.kaggle.com/datasets/datamunge/sign-language-mnist) dataset.

 **Visualisation of the dataset**